Ph1lpz/Image-Resizer/README.md

 ## Features

 - 📁 Image upload
-- abilty to resize a resized image by coping the orginal image and deleting it if it was the last image (Important Note: i didn't add this feature in the ui because time is almost over)
+- abilty to resize a resized image by coping the orginal image and deleting it if it was the last image
 - ✏️ Image metadata editing (name)
 - 🔍 Retrieve all images or single image by ID
 - ⚡ On-demand image resizing